robertpeteuil/auto-host-config/README.md

 - Settings also exist in the default folder for each role
   - Advanced Ansible users can remove the `vars_files` section from the playbooks and use the settings files within each role.

-### Setup Steps
+### Setup

-**Setup SSH on target host(s) (if required)**
+**Ensure SSH is installed on target (if required)**
-- Most cloud instances/VMs have SSH installed & running by default.
 - If you're installing Linux on a local machine or notebook, you may need to install it.
-  - It can be installed with by typing the following command into the terminal on the target host: `sudo apt-get install openssh-server`
+  - Typing the following command into the terminal on the target will install it: `sudo apt-get install openssh-server`
+- On cloud instances/VMs, SSH is installed & running by default.

 **Install Ansible on the main computer**